 - Leaving equipment unattended and unlocked.
-This includes damage or loss resulting from an unattended and unlocked Chromebook/iPAD while at school. - Lending equipment to others other than one's parents/guardians - Using equipment in an unsafe environment. - Using the equipment in an unsafe manner. - Removing, altering, or puncturing or changing the physical structure of the Chromebook/iPAD or removing any identification labels.
+This includes damage or loss resulting from an unattended and unlocked Chromebook/iPAD while at school. - Lending equipment to others other than one's parents/guardians c.
+Responsibility for Loss: In the event the Technology Device is lost or stolen, the Student and Parent will be billed the full cost of replacement.

+- Using equipment in an unsafe environment.

+- Using the equipment in an unsafe manner.

+- Removing, altering, or puncturing or changing the physical structure of the Chromebook/iPAD or removing any identification labels.
 The device's warranty will be void and students will be charged the full amount of the device.